Domestic Partner Agreements / Separation Lawyers in East Lansing, Michigan

 Custody: In Michigan, the Court has jurisdiction of all custody disputes regardless of the marital status of the parties.
 There is a statutory presumption that a child born during the marriage is a child of both parties; therefore, a child born to a same-sex married couple is a child of both parties, and the Court has jurisdiction to determine the issues of custody, parenting time, and child support in the event of a divorce.
 There is no such presumption regarding a child born to any unmarried couple; therefore, unmarried couples should consult with an attorney in to protect their parental rights in the event of a future separation.

-It is essential that Domestic Partners, who commit to each other, intend to reside with each other, or have or intend to have children, seek the advice of a competent and experienced attorney in order to understand and protect their rights.
+It is essential that Domestic Partners, who commit to each other, intend to reside with each other, or have or intend to have children, seek the advice of a competent and experienced separation lawyers Michigan in order to understand and protect their rights.